MeryemAk/dRNASeq/README.md

 ## Installation Linux
 ### Prerequisites
 On Linux, only Docker is needed: the workflow is started from a Nextflow container.
-Users can also opt to install Nextflow (https://www.nextflow.io/docs/latest/getstarted.html).
+Users can also opt to install [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html).

 ## Quick start
-1) Set up Docker on Linux
+1) Set up Docker on Linux:
 ```bash
 # Install Docker
 sudo dnf install docker